We recognise the huge value that having a pet can hold for people and we feel that it is important to promote responsible pet ownership.

 - dogs will be walked on a lead whilst in built-up areas and on schemes

-- no breeding or sale of animals from an SCDC property
+- no breeding or sale of animals from one of our properties

-- boarding kennels may not be run from an SCDC property
+- boarding kennels may not be run from one of our properties

 - tenants will be responsible for their pet’s behaviour